July 26, 1775 - The U.S. postal system was established by the Second Continental Congress, with Benjamin Franklin as its first postmaster general.

 July 26, 1914 – The L&N Railroad began running a new train between Georgiana and Flomaton, where it connected with regular trains running to Mobile and Pensacola.
 The new train left Georgiana at 6 a.m. with the trains departing from Mobile and Pensacola at 4 p.m.
 This allowed patrons to transact business in Mobile and Pensacola or at any point along the line and return home the same day.

 July 26, 1914 - Erskine Hawkins, famed jazz musician, was born in Birmingham, Ala.
 His band, the “Bama State Collegians,” became the Erskine Hawkins Orchestra in the late 1930s after gaining a following in New York and winning a recording contract with RCA Victor.
 The band's biggest hit was the immensely popular "Tuxedo Junction" (1940).

-July 26, 1920 – Pro Footall Hall of Fame quarterback Bob Waterfield was born in Elmira, N.Y.
-He went on to play for UCLA and the Cleveland/Los Angeles Rams, and he also coach the L.A.
+July 26, 1920 – Pro Football Hall of Fame quarterback Bob Waterfield was born in Elmira, N.Y.
+He went on to play for UCLA and the Cleveland/Los Angeles Rams, and he also coached the L.A.
 Rams for three seasons.
 He was inducted into the Hall of Fame in 1965.

 July 26, 1921 – Humorist Jean Shepherd was born in Chicago, Ill.
 The 1983 movie, “A Christmas Story,” is based on his 1967 book, “In God We Trust: All Others Pay Cash.”